c2j185/Final_Project/README.md

 ### Description of the data exploration and analysis phases of the project
 - Removed columns that would be be used during analysis and removed rows with missing values.
-- Added "outcome" column
+- Added "outcome" column.
-- Used Random Forest Model with no data balancing for machine learning
+- Used Random Forest Model with no data balancing for machine learning.

 ![image](https://user-images.githubusercontent.com/86030200/144409098-3b087f4a-9536-4b19-abc5-9b99b8498746.png)